False Positives Explained: Why You Tested Allergic to a Food You Eat Every Day

 How common are false positive allergy test results in the UK?

 False positives are well-documented in allergy testing literature.
 Studies suggest that the positive predictive value of specific IgE testing varies depending on the allergen and the population being tested.
 In some cases, particularly with foods associated with cross-reactivity, the rate of false positives can be significant.
+This is one reason why allergy testing is considered a screening tool rather than a definitive diagnostic.

 Does a negative allergy test mean I am definitely not allergic?